samueldibella/samueldibella.github.io/writing.markdown

 * [*The Poppy War* by R. F. Kuang](https://manhattanbookreview.com/product/the-poppy-war-a-novel/), 2018, *Manhattan Book Review*
 * [*Malagash* by Joey Comeau](https://www.raintaxi.com/volume-23-number-1-spring-2018-89/), 2018, *Rain Taxi Review of Books*, Volume 23, Number 1, Spring 2018 (#89)
 * [*A Science Not for the Earth* by Yevgeny Baratynsky](http://thecollagist.com/the-collagist/2016/5/2/a-science-not-for-the-earth-by-yevgeny.html), 2016, *The Collagist*

-*And more anonymous Kirkus reviews than I care to remember*
+*And more anonymous Kirkus reviews than I care to remember.
+All these lists are partial*